 Playing to Live is a 501 (c) (3) non-profit organization that seeks to meet the psychosocial and mental health needs of children and families in low-resource, high trauma communities world wide.
 We do this through program development, expert mental health consultancy, research & assessments, and advocacy & information sharing of best practices.

 We believe that the best way to help children is to work collaboratively with community organizations and empower local community leaders and health care providers by teaching them the latest techniques in art therapy, play therapy, and child life practices.
 By employing these community leaders as program facilitators children have access to culturally relevant and sensitive art and play therapy in their native languages.
 Playing to Live! programming also strengthens the local economy by sourcing all our program supplies locally.
+The techniques we use and teach have been adapted for ethical use by a non clinician.
+We do not train people to become therapists, but we teach and support non clinicians to use skills through art expression that help children grow and heal, cope with stressors, and develop healthy relationships.

 Playing to Live's team has a vast amount of experience working in different cultures and contexts.
 As a team we have experience working in in refugee situations, epidemics, post war communities, disabilities, and high need communities in America, East, West, & South Africa, Middle East, and Eastern Europe.
 Individually our work spans a wide range of experiences, including active duty military, hospital and medical emergencies, at-risk child and adolescents, adults, substance abuse, eating disorders, disabilities, natural disasters, trauma, sexual and gender based violence, and homelessness.